Alternative Teacher Certification Programs in Illinois

 The Illinois Department of Education lists three primary alternate routes to becoming a teacher, two of which are nearly identical.Read on to find out more about these options, and when you’re ready, request information from any of the schools listed on this page.

-Candidates for these programs must have a bachelor’s degree and at least five years of professional work experience – although the work experience requirement is waived for programs run through the City of Chicago schools.
+Alternative Teacher Certification programs are a win-win for states facing teaching shortages and those with non-education bachelor’s degrees who want to transition into teaching as quickly as possible.
+In addition to having a bachelor’s, potential teachers must also have must have at least five years of professional work experience – although the work experience requirement is waived for programs run through the City of Chicago schools.
 They also must pass the Illinois basic skills and subject matter knowledge tests.

 Successful applicants receive a one-year, nonrenewable provisional alternative teaching certificate and enroll in a compacted teaching methods and pedagogy course series.
 Upon completion, they teach full-time for one year.
 If their teaching is deemed satisfactory, participants are recommended for an initial alternative teaching certificate that is good for four years.

 Candidates who don’t have five years of professional work experience and/or are interested in a master’s degree might consider the Resident Teacher Certification option.
 This program is offered through a partnership between non-profit organizations and accredited institutions with Master of Education programs.
 In lieu of work experience, aspiring teachers can participate in a one-year teaching internship program arranged by their higher education institution and approved by the state board.
 Resident teachers must enroll in an approved Master of Education degree program and complete a six-week summer training program before beginning teaching.